dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ```

 We also need to apply a similar approach but for the address tag (e.g. StreeNumber, StreetName).
-This vectorizer needs to convert the tag into categorical values (e.g. 0, 1 ...).
+This vectorizer needs to convert the tag into categorical values (e.g. 0, 1).

 For simplicity, we will use a `DatasetVectorizer` class that will apply the vectorizing process using both
-the embedding and the address tag vectorizing process.
+the embedding and the address vectorize process.

 ```python
 class DatasetVectorizer: